Running in Ancient Greece

 In Ancient Greece, the history of running can be traced back to 776 BC.
-Running was important to members of ancient Greek society, and is consistently highlighted in documents referencing the Olympic Games.
+Running was important to members of ancient Greek society, and is consistently highlighted in documents referencing the Ancient Olympic Games.
+The stadion, for example, was so important that "[t]he Olympiad would be named after the victor, and since history itself was dated by the Games, it was he who thus gained the purest dose of immortality."
 The Olympic Games hosted a large variety of running events, each with its own set of rules.
 The ancient Greeks developed difficult training programs with specialized trainers in preparation for the Games.
 The training and competitive attitude of Greek athletes gives insight into how scientifically advanced Greece was for the time period.